Roller Shutter Maintenance Tips to Extend Life | Smarter Outdoors

 1. Use a wire brush or sandpaper to remove loose rust.

-2. Apply a rust converter product that stabilizes remaining rust.
+2. Apply a rust converter to stabilise remaining corrosion.

-3. Repaint or coat treated areas with rust-resistant protective paint.
+3. Repaint or coat the area with rust-resistant protective paint.

 Protective Coatings and Their Application